|

 relate to management of multi-level local and remote storage archives,

-including cloud services.
+including cloud storage services.
 The first three patents in this portfolio issued in

 2010-13,